PavelCz/maddpg-rllib/README.md

 # MADDPG in Ray/RLlib

-## This implementation of MADDPG is for research purposes only.
-If you want to learn something, use parameter sharing instead.
+## This implementation of MADDPG is recommended for research purposes only.
+If you want to actually learn something, use parameter sharing.

 ## Notes
 -This was forked from wsjeons's original repo due to lack of maintenance